MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Use lists in rules

-You can create a rule with a previously created [list](lists.md) using either the **ContainsKey** or **Lookup** operators.
+You can create a rule with a previously created [list](lists.md) with the **ContainsKey** or **Lookup** operators.

 ### ContainsKey

-To check if a specific value is contained in one of your lists, use the **ContainsKey** operation.
+To check if a one of your lists contains a specific value, use the **ContainsKey** operation.
 Specify the list name, the column, and the key you want to check.

-For example, if you have a single-column list of risky email addresses, titled *Risky email* list
+For example, you can create a single-column list of risky email addresses, titled *Risky email* list:

 |Email |
 |--------------|